SE3200FinalProject/Expense-Tracker/MEETINGS.md

 Sent message to Wordh re: no contact from Ba Hakim and Powell

 10/19/2025
-First Meeting
+Week 10 Standup
-Bond, Drouillard, and Ba Hakim, (Powell has not responded to e-mails, No reply from Wordh)
+Bond, Drouillard, and Ba Hakim
+Jim Bond: Completed GitHub, repo, and project board set-up.
+Helping to review API and schema sections.
+Abdullah Ba Hakim: Working on Database Schema .
+Will add to DESIGN.md.
+Joelle Drouillard: Assigned REST API Specification.
+Will add to DESIGN.md